Skip to content

 Stop off at the bird hide

-Head along the railway path, which follows the line of the old Great Western Railway, to find the bird hide.
+Head along the old railway line to find the bird hide.
 It's a sheltered spot to stop and see what birds are visiting the feeding station.

 Spot wildlife